jbSL1m/react-hooks-toy-tales-vite/README.md

 - _When the `ToyForm` is submitted_, make a POST request to `/toys` to save a new toy to the server.
-Using the ideas of controlled form and inverse data flow, think about how to render a new `ToyCard` for the toy that you created.
+Using the ideas of controlled form and inverse data flow, think about how to render a new `ToyCard` for the toy that you created

 - _When the `Donate to Goodwill` button is clicked_, make a DELETE request to `/toys/:id` with the ID of the toy that was clicked to delete the toy from the